Mom and Dad with Crying Baby | The Milky Box

 Burp Baby

-When your little one's stomach fills with air, it pushes gas into the diaphragm, causing spasms.
-Taking a break from feeding your baby to burp them, the amount of air is significantly reduced, preventing hiccups.
+When your little one's stomach fills with air, it pushes gas against the diaphragm, causing spasms.
+Taking a break from feeding to burp your baby can significantly reduce this amount of air, preventing hiccups.

-A guide for infants that take a bottle is to burp about every 2 to 3 ounces, and for breastfeeding, it is a good idea to burp the baby while switching between breasts.
+A good guide for infants is to take a break to burp about every 2 to 3 ounces of formula, and for breastfeeding, it is a good idea to burp the baby while switching between breasts.

 Pacifier